montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 - [ ] New Live Search function
 - [ ] Add Previous Next navigation to bottom of single posts
 - [ ] Implement new Sharrre Open source, share-count aggregating, and lazyloading "plugin" by building custom plugin
-- [ ] Pull share count to posts grid
+- [ ] Pull share count to posts grid (this could be untenable due to response time contraints for multiple social networks)
 - [ ] Look into and stop Google indexing post attachments / robots.txt
 - [ ] Change all image attachments image-link-type's in posts to file or none
 - [ ] Add Extra AUthor Disclosure info to author meta
 - [ ] Remove all MP3 links from posts
-- [x] Change/improve gray section headers
-- [ ] Ability to play a post's first song right from the posts grid
-- [ ] Ability to play a post's first video right from the posts grid
 - [ ] Changes "archives" to "crates" for archive links of tags/categories
-- [ ] AJAX site navigation engine
-- [ ] Site wide persistent MP3 player
 - [ ] iOS App
 - [ ] Android App
 - [ ] Implement backend templating capability for Events